fullcalendar/temporal-polyfill/README.md

 }
 ```

-You might say it's similar to [date-fns] in its function-based approach, but instead of leveraging the built-in [Date object] it leverages a date "marker", which is just an integer.
+You might say it's similar to [date-fns](https://date-fns.org/) in its function-based approach, but instead of leveraging the built-in [Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) it leverages a date "marker", which is just an number.
 It's an integer that represent chronology in a zone-less UTC-like mode.
 Its bulletproof for date manipulation.

 ## Comparison with other libs

-Aside from being better for date manipulation, Dateless is better than other date libraries in a few other regards.
-Let's compare it to [Luxon], [Date-fns], and [Dayjs].
+Aside from more robust date manipulation, Dateless has other advantages over other date libraries.
+Let's compare it to [Luxon](https://moment.github.io/luxon/index.html), [date-fns](https://date-fns.org/), and [Day.js](https://day.js.org/).

 ### 1) Other calendar systems